QIQSS/qiqss-slides-typst/lib.typ

 //
 // - new-section-style (str | none): New section slide type.
 Either "outline", "title" or none.
 Default is none.
 //
+// - logos (array): Array of images (logos) to add to the title slide and end slide.
+//
+// - num-logos-per-row (int): Number of logos per row on the title slide and end slide.
+//
+// - heading-numbering (string): Heading numbering format.
+//
 // - args: Config dictionaries and other arguments for the touying-slides function.
 #let qiqss-theme(
   aspect-ratio: "16-9",